ydwww/EC464_Team15_Betterbot/Software_report.md

 ![image](https://user-images.githubusercontent.com/98863790/235393047-93238f70-d5be-4a10-b4df-43f00745b3fc.png)

-The second will be the noise simulation, the command of the noise simulation is shown below:
+The second command will be the noise simulation, the command of the noise simulation is shown below:

 ![image](https://user-images.githubusercontent.com/98863790/235393405-1d1df9a9-fce1-4571-8af9-ce8723937a39.png)